 For incentives under the Program, an Apprenticeship Network provider must find you eligible.

 See the Summary of the Program for a full list of incentives you may be eligible for.

 This website has information on Australian Government programs and payments only.
 Your state or territory government may have their own programs and payments to help you.
-Visit your respective state or territory government website for information about their programs.
+Visit your respective state or territory government website (PDF) for information about their programs.